silentstranger5/blog/content/posts/the-c-programming-language.md

 For some unknown reason, I often find myself drawn to C. It's hard for me to tell exactly why...
 Above all, I think that the most important reason is the simplicity of this language.
 It is fairly small and can be learned relatively fast.
 It is also very close to assembly with very close mapping between C code and assembly instructions.

 Do not be fooled by this simplicity, though, reader.
-Even if the language and standard library are pretty minimal, and even if it is close enough to primitive instructions, this language is not simple to use.
+Even if the language and standard library are pretty minimal and even if they are close enough to primitive instructions, this language is not simple to use.

 Is it not a contradiction?
-The language itself is simple, but this simplicity means that everything must be built from scratch.
+The language itself is simple, but this simplicity means everything must be built from scratch.
 The language does not provide abstractions or convenient containers with algorithms, like lists, maps, or sets.
 Object-oriented mechanisms can not be found here either.

 Perhaps, the most important of all, memory can be managed indirectly using *pointers* that represent addresses with memory.
 This enables functions to modify values out of their scope.
 Your typical variables and arrays are allocated on a memory region called *stack*, whereas another type of memory can be dynamically allocated using *heap*.